muritane/coordination-architecture/excecutional_literacies.md

 ---

-### Failure Modes
+### Characteristic Failure Question

-- attempting to negotiate with constraints
-- moralizing infeasibility
-- treating limits as attitude problems
-- escalating pressure where redesign is required
+> **“Am I treating an invariant as if it could be negotiated, overridden, or morally appealed to?”**

 ---